Skip to main content

 • allow the conversation to stabilize before triggering tools

-Add the following policy to your persona’s system prompt to improve tool-call quality and safety:
+Add the following policy to your PAL’s system prompt to improve tool-call quality and safety:

 Tool invocation policy: